 Nicholas is a regularly invited guest critic in the graphic design programs at the Parsons School of Design, The School of Visual Arts in NYC and the University of the Arts in Philadelphia.
 Nicholas studied film at NYU / New York University.

 Jennifer develops conceptual strategies and directs the design process at Level Design Group.

 Jennifer is also a dedicated design educator.
-Since 2000 she has been a faculty member of the Graphic Design program at the University of the Arts in Philadelphia, and in 2011 was appointed Visiting Associate Professor in the Pratt Graduate Communications Design MFA Program in New York City.
-Jennifer has also taught at MICA /The Maryland Institue College of Art, NYU, the School of Visual Arts, and been a guest critic for the MFA Graphic Design program at the Yale School of Art, R.I.S.D., Parsons School of Design, Pratt, and F.I.T.
+For the last 16 years she has taught extensively at all levels of undergraduate and graduate design education.
+She taught for 12 years at the University of the Arts (PA) in the undergraduate Graphic Design program, for the last 4 years at Pratt in the Graduate Communications MFA program (NYC), and is currently a full-time faculty member at Rutgers-Newark (NJ) in Graphic Design.
+She has also taught at MICA, NYU, the School of Visual Arts, and has been a guest critic for the Yale Graphic Design MFA program, R.I.S.D., the Parsons School of Design, and F.I.T.

-Jennifer received her BA magna cum laude from Brown University and her MFA in graphic design from the Yale University School of Art.
+Jennifer received her BA magna cum laude Phi Beta Kappa from Brown University and her MFA in graphic design from the Yale University School of Art.